-Missionary mother Mildred Dibden took ship back to Hong Kong from England late in 1951 and took a flat in Kowloon.
+Missionary mother Mildred Dibden took ship back to Hong Kong from England late in 1951 and rented a flat in Kowloon.
 The call of the need brought her back as it had first done in 1935, and to support herself she gave English lessons, while she sought some further direction.

 Word must have spread that she was back in Hong Kong for she received a letter and a cheque for HK$500 ‘towards your new Babies’ Home.’
 On the strength of that she rented two bungalows in Ping Shan in May 1952 and started taking in babies again.
 She was joined by Mrs Chan, the ex-matron of Fanling Babies’ Home and an ex-Fanling amah.